AshtreeBV/metazoan-whitepaper/docs/dao/tokens.md

 ## Protocol-Only Token Derivatives (POTD)

 TOKEN derivatives that do not have their own market and can only be exchanged for the main TOKEN in a one-way fashion.
-Examples include gaming, read-, watch-, and chat-to-earn tokens represented by gTOKEN, rTOKEN, wTOKEN, and cTOKEN, respectively.
+Examples include gaming, read, watch, and chat to-earn tokens represented by gTOKEN, rTOKEN, wTOKEN, and cTOKEN, respectively.